 The second poison is marketing pushed by Business to Developers (B2D) companies.

-These companies, while solving real problems (often something among the lines of scalability or data processing), have great interests to make us believe that we have the problems they are solving and that they are our best hope to solve those problems (that we don’t have most of the time don't have these problems).
+These companies, while solving real problems (often something among the lines of scalability or data processing), have great interests to make us believe that we have the problems they are solving and that they are our best hope to solve those problems (we most of the time don't have these problems).

 So now, when designing our systems, we no longer consider only the simplest solution, but a myriad of alternatives in order to solve our future, imaginary, problems.
 SQL or NoSQL?
 Containers or Functions?
 Java or Kotlin?